 Ease of Use

-Established in 2013, Uphold is a multi-asset crypto platform that allows UK residents to buy, sell, and store Bitcoin (BTC) and more than 50 other cryptocurrencies – without much fuss.
+Established in 2013, Uphold is a multi-asset crypto platform that allows UK residents to buy, sell, and store Bitcoin (BTC) and more 160 other cryptocurrencies – without much fuss.

 In the UK, you’ll typically be quoted Bitcoin (BTC) and Ethereum (ETH) prices that are up to 1.2% above the real exchange rate.
 However, it’s not clear what the typical spread is for other supported cryptocurrencies.

 Uphold is a crypto exchange that offers an easy-to-use interface and a seamless trading experience on dozens of assets.
-This includes 31 cryptocurrencies, plus precious metals, and environmental assets.
+This includes more than 160 cryptocurrencies, plus precious metals, and environmental assets.

 But how does Uphold work?
 What do you need to get started with the exchange?